×

 iStay Cottages

-Despite the cold, rainy weather and poor light, we visited Hvalsneskirkja Church, a charming stone church built in 1886–87 on the Reykjanes Peninsula.
+Even though the weather was cold and rainy with poor light, we made a short visit to Hvalsneskirkja, a charming stone church built in 1886–87 on the Reykjanes Peninsula.

 Photo spot Hvalsneskirkja